When Mental Health Gets in the Way of Your Writing: An Interview With Emma (Science at Your Doorstep)

 Ali: All your plans sound fantastic and I love hearing your enthusiasm for them, and also your insights into yourself as you’ve figured out how to focus on what you most want.
 You’ve achieved so much already – despite facing so much trauma and difficulty in your life.
 I know there’ll be Aliventures readers who’ve had some awful experiences of their own and who might be struggling to imagine that things might ever get any better.
 Can you speak to them in particular and share a little about how you’ve managed to keep going and find hope for the future?

-Emma: I’ve been emotionally abused by my mother since at least 1st grade, bullied for years, and sexually assaulted.
+Emma: I’ve been emotionally abused, bullied for years, and sexually assaulted.
 I’ve lost the person who essentially raised me – and had the depth of my grief invalidated.
 I’ve lived with a man who would’ve crushed every last vestige of my person and turned me into an empty husk, if he had his way.
 I’ve been let down and betrayed – and traumatized – by countless medical and mental health professionals.

 But it’s that fraught past that gives me my strength.
 It’s the fact that despite all the naysayers and all the abuse, I’ve secured a full-time job, I’ve bought my first car, I’m saving up for college, and I’m working toward my dreams.
 Sometimes my future feels impossibly far away – but if I just contrast where I am now with where I used to be, I am so clearly a survivor!